senserf/picos/README.txt

     to the node number specified in the data file.
     RESET implemented and tested on RFPing.
 TAGSANDPEGS modified to enable reset (previously disabled).
 A few cosmetic changes.

+R061025A:

+    A few mods by Wlodek. udaemon patched a bit - to be slightly less stupid. diag fixed to properly display formatted items.
+Segmentation errors on reset eliminated.